awsdocs/amazon-s3-userguide/doc_source/UsingClientSideEncryption.md

         kmsClient.shutdown();
 ```

-## Option 2: Using a master key stored within your application<a name="client-side-encryption-client-side-master-key-intro"></a>
+## Option 2: Using a key stored within your application<a name="client-side-encryption-client-side-master-key-intro"></a>

 With this option, you use a master key that is stored within your application for client\-side data encryption\.

 **Important**
-Your client\-side master keys and your unencrypted data are never sent to AWS\.
+Your client\-side keys and your unencrypted data are never sent to AWS\.
 It's important that you safely manage your encryption keys\.
 If you lose them, you can't decrypt your data\.

 This is how it works:
 + **When uploading an object** — You provide a client\-side master key to the Amazon S3 encryption client\.
 The client uses the master key only to encrypt the data encryption key that it generates randomly\.